 In essence, retargeting is a subset of remarketing.
 It focuses solely on the audience who previously visited specific web pages and tailors online ads to them.
 Remarketing, on the other hand, encompasses a wider range of marketing activities that aim to reconnect, nurture, and engage with users across different channels and platforms.

 While both strategies aim to re-engage potential customers, their scope and approach differentiate them, with retargeting being more narrowly focused on online ad campaigns and remarketing encompassing a holistic, multi-channel marketing approach.

 While both marketing techniques are often mentioned and misconstrued, Retargeting and Remarketing are easy terms to understand.

-Remarketing actually encompasses retargeting and more.
+In short, one big difference between remarketing vs retargeting is this: Remarketing actually encompasses retargeting and more.
 Retargeting is a common terminology amongst online advertisers.

 So, ideally, it is not a case of choosing one between Retargeting or Remarketing.
 A mere mention of remarketing may or may not include Retargeting depending on what strategy works best for your campaign.